Is It Chemistry, Or Is It Love?

 What Does Chemistry Have To Do With Love?

-So when you ask what chemistry has to do with love, I say “Usually not much”.
-The literal chemistry that leads us to feel pulled to someone might mean a fantastic physical relationship with just the right amount of sexual tension but in many cases, it couldn’t be farther from what we need if a healthy, loving relationship is what we want.
+So when you ask what chemistry has to do with love, I say “it’s unclear” because chemistry alone is not necessarily a reliable indicator of compatibility, emotional safety, or lasting love.
+The literal chemistry that leads us to feel pulled to someone might mean a fantastic physical relationship with just the right amount of sexual tension but in many cases, it doesn’t predict a healthy, loving relationship.
 Sure, we need some passion, romance, and to feel drawn to someone, but when it comes to finding a relationship that will be healthy and long-lasting, the person whose familiarity reminds us of our past often couldn’t be further from an ideal match.

 You see, if you get into a long-term relationship with this person, the chemistry might blind you from noticing that they’re just as unpleasant to be around, or just as controlling, just as unavailable, or just as [fill in the blank] as mom or dad were (these are just examples), and you will relate to them with the same (often dysfunctional) patterns as you learned in relating to mom or dad as a kid.
 Our partner will be doing the same; after all, they were unconsciously drawn to us for reasons similar to why we were drawn to them.
-Take two people who were chemically attracted to each other who each have dysfunctional patterns of relating (e.g., poor communication, disrespect, poor boundaries, lack of cooperation) and you’ve got a recipe for disaster!
-I don’t blame you and you shouldn’t blame yourself, either.
-Your critical thinking faculties were on vacation, remember?
+Take two people who were chemically attracted to each other who each have dysfunctional patterns of relating (e.g., poor communication, disrespect, poor boundaries, lack of cooperation) and you’ve got a recipe for a really challenging future.
+Without awareness, communication, reflection, healing, and mutual effort, these familiar patterns can sometimes create really painful relational dynamics as time goes on.

 Why Strong Chemistry ⧣ Lasting Love

-As time passes and two people get to know each other better, the chemicals that created the initial spark start to shift.
+As time passes and two people get to know each other better, the initial intensity of attraction often changes over time.
 The intense attraction fades, and, all of a sudden, you think “the love has faded”.
 Well, the love hasn’t faded but the initial chemistry, lust, and attraction has.
-And those two are not the same thing.
-So now it all comes down to what’s left.
-What’s left now that the lust and attraction are gone?
+What remains — or deepens — depends on the emotional foundation of the relationship itself.

 This is why so many relationships that begin with strong chemistry eventually fizzle out.
 Chemistry alone can't carry the weight of a healthy, long-term relationship.
 It's love—the kind that's built with intention and effort—that will see you through.